Joe Bocan

 Joe Bocan is the stage name of Johanne Beauchamp (born September 8, 1957), a Canadian pop singer and actress from Quebec.
-She is best known for her 1989 single "Repartir à zéro".
+She is best known for her 1989 single "Repartir à zéro" (Translation: "Starting from Scratch").

 Background

 Beginning her career in theatre, she later began performing as a folk singer and won an award from the Festival international de la chanson de Granby in 1983.

 By 1985, she was performing a regular show, Paradoxale, at Le Milieu in Montreal.
 The show incorporated some of the multimedia performance techniques then being used by contemporaneous artists such as Peter Gabriel, Kate Bush, Laurie Anderson and Jane Siberry.
 In 1986, she was given her first television special on Télévision de Radio-Canada, and was one of the performers at Canada's first major benefit concert for HIV/AIDS alongside Michel Louvain, Peter Pringle, Denny Christianson and Les Grands Ballets Canadiens.
 During this era, she also had a regular acting role on the Quebec children's television series Minibus.
 She won a Félix Award for Best Pop Show in 1986 for Paradoxale.

-Bocan also played the role of Carmen Sandiego in the French-Canadian version of Where in Time Is Carmen Sandiego? titled À la poursuite de Carmen Sandiego (Translation: In Pursuit of Carmen Sandiego) which lasted from 1998-1999.
+Bocan also played the role of Carmen Sandiego in the French-Canadian version of American game show Where in Time Is Carmen Sandiego? titled À la poursuite de Carmen Sandiego (Translation: "In Pursuit of Carmen Sandiego") which aired on Radio-Canada and lasted from 1998-1999 (with reruns extending until 2001).